c272/microbit-v2-docs/content/guides/_index.md

 # Guides

-A set of tutorials describing the individual Microbit v2 APIs, with practical examples and usage tips.
+A set of tutorials describing the individual micro:bit v2 APIs, with practical examples and usage tips.